keithalewis/papers/arxiv/um.md

 Let $I$ the set of market _instruments_ available for trading.
 Instrument _prices_ are $X_t\colon\mathcal{A}_t\to\mathbf{R}^I$
 and their corresponding cash-flows are $C_t\colon\mathcal{A}_t\to\mathbf{R}^I$, for $t\in T$.
+We assume, as is true in the real world, that prices and cash-flows are bounded.

-Instrument trading is assumed to be perfectly liquid and divisible: they can be bought or sold at the given price in any amount.
+Instrument trading is assumed to be perfectly liquid and divisible: every instrument can be bought or sold at the given price in any amount.
 Cash flows are associated with owning an instrument: stocks have dividends, bonds have coupons, futures have margin adjustments.
 The price of a futures is always zero.